SojiroFukuda/sview-gui/README.md

 sv.buildGUI()
 ```

-Also you can use the file path of your csv file.
+You can use the file path of your csv file.

 ```python
 ## Sample Code 2 ##